FIWARE/tutorials.Historic-Context-Flume/README.md

 ## Docker and Docker Compose

-To keep things simple both components will be run using [Docker](https://www.docker.com). **Docker** is a container technology which allows to different components isolated into their respective environments.
+To keep things simple all components will be run using [Docker](https://www.docker.com). **Docker** is a container technology which allows to different components isolated into their respective environments.

 * To install Docker on Windows follow the instructions [here](https://docs.docker.com/docker-for-windows/)
 * To install Docker on Mac follow the instructions [here](https://docs.docker.com/docker-for-mac/)